Skip to main content

 Legal

 AI Canada Pulse is a personal project operated from Winnipeg, Manitoba, Canada.
-This policy explains how we handle information in compliance with the Personal Information Protection and Electronic Documents Act (PIPEDA).
+This policy explains how we handle information in compliance with the Personal Information Protection and Electronic Documents Act, Canada's federal private-sector privacy law.

 What we collect

-- Server logs: Standard web server logs (IP address, user agent, request URL) are retained by Vercel for operational purposes and automatically purged.
+• Server logs: Standard web server logs, including internet address, browser details, and requested page, are retained by Vercel for operational purposes and automatically purged.

 What we do not collect

-We comply with Canada's Anti-Spam Legislation (CASL).
-We use double opt-in: you must confirm your subscription via email before receiving any newsletters.
+We comply with Canada's Anti-Spam Legislation.
+We use double opt-in: you must confirm your subscription by email before receiving any newsletters.
 Every email includes an unsubscribe link that takes effect immediately.
 We identify ourselves clearly in every communication.

 Contact